ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 High Performance Computing (HPC) systems are more often than not, environments where many users share/compete for the same resources.
 Because our HPC clusters are shared resources with many users trying to utilize available compute with their applications, we need a system to divide compute in a simple and fair system.

 CU Research Computing uses the resource management program SLURM (Simple Linux Utility for Resource Management) to manage resources.
 Through SLURM, users can request allotments of computer resources called "Jobs."
-Jobs are submitted to a queue where they will wait until resources become available and then run.
+Jobs are scheduled to a queue where they will wait until resources become available and then run.

 Through SLURM, users can request jobs in 2 way: